-30. STUDENT FEEDBACK
+15. STUDENT FEEDBACK

-- 30.1 A course level student representative will be chosen within the first two weeks of the start of the semester. - 30.2 Students will be asked to self-nominate for selection. - 30.3 Once nominated, students may provide a presentation and/or information about themselves in a suitable format to the course student cohort. - 30.4 Should there be more than one student nomination, students will be asked to vote on their representative via electronic submission. - 30.5 Student representatives will attend two Staff-Student Consultative Committee meetings each semester. - 30.6 The Staff-Student Consultative Committee will consist of all student representatives and teaching, and where relevant clinical staff. - 30.7 Student representatives are responsible for providing a consensus view of the Course offerings.
-They will have the opportunity to discuss any issue related to the Course offerings that they feel needs to be addressed and provide verbal feedback on the quality of the program. - 30.8 Each student will be given the opportunity to provide individual feedback on each unit in which they are enrolled and on the quality of the course in general. - 30.9 Individual feedback will be possible during the last week of semester by filling in the relevant survey.
+- 15.1 A course level student representative will be chosen by a student vote within the first two weeks of the start of the semester. - 15.2 Students will be asked to self-nominate for selection. - 15.3 Once nominated, students may provide a presentation and/or information about themselves in a suitable format to the course student cohort. - 15.4 Should there be more than one student nomination, students will be asked to vote on their representative via electronic submission. - 15.5 Student representatives will attend two Staff-Student Consultative Committee meetings each semester. - 15.6 The Staff-Student Consultative Committee will consist of all student representatives and teaching, and where relevant clinical staff. - 15.7 Student representatives are responsible for providing a consensus view of the Course offerings.
+They will have the opportunity to discuss any issue related to the Course offerings that they feel needs to be addressed and provide verbal feedback on the quality of the program. - 15.8 Each student will be given the opportunity to provide individual feedback on each unit in which they are enrolled and on the quality of the course ingeneral. - 15.9 Individual feedback will be possible during the last week of semester by filling in the relevant survey.

-31. CLINICAL PLACEMENT
+16. CLINICAL PLACEMENT

-31.1 Internal placements will be conducted within the ISN Clinic or associated entities.
+- 16.1 Internal placements will be conducted within the ISN Clinic or associated entities. - 16.2 Students will receive placements in the clinic and will conduct duties in accordance with their provisional registration. - 16.3 A Police Check and working with children check will need to be in place prior to any engagement.

-- 31.2 Students will receive placements in the clinic and will conduct duties in accordance with their provisional registration. - 31.3 A Police Check and working with children check will need to be in place prior to any engagement. - 31.4 While ISN will endeavour to directly place students in external placements, these can be competitive, and an interview process may be required with external placement agencies. - 31.5 Please see the ISN Clinic Policies and Procedures for further policies and procedures related to student placements.
+- 16.4 While ISN will endeavour to directly place students in external placements, these can be competitive, and an interview process may be required with external placement agencies. - 16.5 Please see the ISN Clinic Policies and Procedures for further policies and procedures related to student placements.

-32. COURSE REVIEW
+17. COURSE REVIEW

-- 32.1 The entire psychology course offering will be evaluated and reviewed on a rolling basis by the Learning & Teaching Committee during one of their quarterly meetings and by the Academic Board. - 32.2 Each course coordinator can present a report detailing any issues that have arisen, suggested improvements and report on the rated quality of course offerings.
+- 17.1 The entire psychology course offering will be evaluated and reviewed on a rolling basis by the Learning & Teaching Committee during one of their quarterly meetings and by the Academic Board. - 17.2 Each course coordinator can present a report detailing any issues that have arisen, suggested improvements and report on the rated quality of course offerings.

-33. HEALTH & SAFETY
+18. HEALTH & SAFETY

-- 33.1 See ISN Clinic Health and Safety Policy and Procedures and the ISN Psychology HR Policies and Procedures where relevant. - 33.2 Students are required to abide by all policies and procedures relevant to any institution, university or hospital they are visiting and/or placed for research and/or clinical purposes.
+- 18.1 See ISN Clinic Health and Safety Policy and Procedures and the ISN Psychology HR Policies and Procedures where relevant. - 18.2 Students are required to abide by all policies and procedures relevant to any institution, university or hospital they are visiting and/or placed for research and/or clinical purposes.

-34. STUDENT ADVOCACY AND SUPPORT SERVICES
+19. STUDENT ADVOCACY AND SUPPORT SERVICES

-- 34.1 Student support will be available through a contracted provider. - 34.2 Student advocacy and support services will be coordinated and directed by the Student Services Liaison officer. - 34.3 More specific information regarding support services will be available on the ISN website and in the student services handbook. - 34.4 Students are encouraged to consult with staff to seek support with lecture content.
+- 19.1 Student support will be available through a contracted provider. - 19.2 Student advocacy and support services will be coordinated and directed by the Student Services Liaison officer. - 19.3 More specific information regarding support services will be available on the ISN website and in the student services handbook. - 19.4 Students are encouraged to consult with staff to seek support with lecture content.
 Staff consultation hours will be made available and advertised on LMS.

-35. AWARDING AND CONFERRING A DEGREE
+20. AWARDING AND CONFERRING A DEGREE